onebeyond/systemic/README.md

 const { options, mongo } = await system.start()
 ```
-If you only want to inject a property of the dependency instead of the entire thing you can also express this with a dependency mapping
+If you want to inject a property or subdocument of the dependency thing you can also express this with a dependency mapping
 ```js
 const system = Systemic()
   .add('config', Config())